Policy and Procedure #305.0, Equitable Assessment Evaluation and Communication of Student Learning and Achievement

 3.5.5 No evidence of learning:

-1. if, after offering a student multiple opportunities to demonstrate learning and reviewing all evidence as outlined above, no evidence of achievement for an overall expectation is available, a zero can be used to reflect achievement of that expectation in the grade to be reported.
+1. If, after offering a student multiple opportunities to demonstrate learning and reviewing all evidence as outlined above, no evidence of achievement for an overall expectation is available, a zero can be used to reflect achievement of that expectation in the grade to be reported.

 In cases where there are extenuating circumstances which that impact a student's ability to participate in some or all of the final evaluation (i.e., final 30 percent), the teacher shall:

-1. in consultation with the principal, establish the most appropriate method of determining the student's final standing in the course, which may include an opportunity for the student to participate in the portion(s) missed or another optionsupportive of the student.
+1. in consultation with the principal, establish the most appropriate method of determining the student's final standing in the course, which may include an opportunity for the student to participate in the portion(s) missed or another option supportive of the student.

 3.6 Designated Early Childhood Educators, in collaborative partnership with teacher(s), shall: